kirstengott/RNAseqTemplates/README.md

 ## RNAseq Analysis Templates

-My goal with these templates is to provide a basic pipeline for reproducible RNAseq analysis.
+My goal with these templates is to provide a basic pipeline template for reproducible analysis.

-There are two files:

-runDEseq.R
-analysis.Rmd
+Files:

+vanillaAnalysisTemplate.Rmd - basic .Rmd outline to help keep me accountable

-runDEseq.R creates the Rdata input for analysis.Rmd
+runDEseq.R - creates the Rdata input for analysis.Rmd

-analysis.Rmd creates several type of plot including:
+RNAseqAnalysis.Rmd - creates several type of plot including:

 -PCA plot
 -MA plot